shannonmoeller-archive/nopt-grunt/README.md

+*DEPRECATION NOTICE*: This project is no longer maintained.
+Grunt has corrected the issues which made this plugin useful.

 # nopt-grunt

 > Allows additional command line options to be properly registered using [nopt](https://github.com/isaacs/nopt) along with those natively supported by [grunt](http://gruntjs.org).